 Practice Guides

-The purpose of these guides is to give you the practices and tools that will help you step into your experience more fully.
+The purpose of these guides is to give you the practices and tools that will bring you into Presence.

 On this page you will find: